abcikram/abcikram/README.md

 ![Profile Banner](https://img.shields.io/badge/Welcome-Visit%20My%20GitHub-orange)

-I'm a **Backend Developer** passionate about building scalable and efficient applications using modern technologies.
-I love solving problems, learning new tools, and collaborating on open-source projects.
+I'm a Backend Developer (2.5+ years of experience) passionate about designing and developing scalable, high-performance, and reliable systems.
+I specialize in building microservice-based architectures using modern backend technologies.
+I love solving complex problems, optimizing performance, and continuously learning to grow as a Software Development Engineer (SDE).

 ---